cesium-ml/cesium/doc/examples.rst

 Examples
 ========

-Examples of how to use the :code:`mltsp` library to perform machine learning for time series data.
+Examples of how to use the :code:`cesium` library to perform machine learning for time series data.

 EEG Example